‘Operation Southern Slow Down’: Crackdown on speeding begins Monday - NewsBreak

 ‘Operation Southern Slow Down’: Crackdown on speeding begins Monday

-Motorists across Tennessee, Alabama, Georgia, Florida and South Carolina who feel the need for speed can expect to see blue lights in their rear-view mirror as troopers begin the multi-state operation from July 18 to 24.Suspect cries, tries to hug victim amid attempted South Nashville robbery
+Motorists across Tennessee, Alabama, Georgia, Florida and South Carolina who feel the need for speed can expect to see blue lights in their rear-view mirror as troopers begin the multi-state operation from July 18 to 24.The 2022 World Games leaves lasting impact on Birmingham community

 According to the Nashville Highway Traffic Safety Administration (NHTSA), the United States has seen an increase in overall traffic fatalities and speed-related traffic deaths in the last two years.
 In fact, more than 650 people have died in crashes just in Tennessee this year, which is down from eight percent last year.